stride3d/stride-docs/en/manual/game-studio/themes/index.md

 ### Dark Steel

-**Dark Steel** is a slightly lighter version of **Expression Dark**, resembling the color style that was used in the older versions of Stride.
+**Dark Steel** is a slightly lighter version of **Expression Dark**, resembling the color style that was used in older versions of Stride.

 ![](media/theme-dark-steel.webp)